-- 1. We can state precisely when an axiom system captures an intended class of structures.
-That is, if we are interested in a certain class of structures, we will successfully capture that class by an axiom system Γ iff the structures are exactly those \mathfrak{M} such that $\mathfrak{M} \models \Gamma$. - We may fail in this respect because there are M such that M ⊨ Γ, but M is not one of the structures we intend.
-This may lead us to add axioms which are not true in M.
+1. We can state precisely when an axiom system captures an intended class of structures.
+That is, if we are interested in a certain class of structures, we will successfully capture that class by an axiom system Γ iff the structures are exactly those $\mathfrak M$ such that $\mathfrak M \models \Gamma$.

+that M ⊧ Γ, but M is not one of the structures we intend.
+This may lead us to add axioms which are not true in M. 3.
+If we are successful at least in the respect that Γ is true in all the intended structures, then a sentence φ is true